 The religious sect, formed in the late 1700s had guiding principles of simplicity, utility and honesty and those beliefs were reflected in well-made furniture with minimalist designs.
 Key elements are plain, framed cabinet doors, peg rails and honest, raw materials.

-Don’t be afraid to mix surfaces.
+Don’t be afraid to mix surfaces when you're planning your rustic kitchen design.
 Paired with a wood-topped island this Quartz White Water surface from CRL Stone has soft brown veining and a subtle marble effect that is perfect for a country-style kitchen.

 'A light coloured quartz worktop will work well in the country-style kitchen, as it will complement virtually any materials and any colour scheme while giving the space a modern touch, too,' says Simon Boocock, Managing Director, CRL Stone.